myshares/myshares/README.txt

 MyShare : 1 MYS (effective balance)

 Complete transaction validation is 24hours to get effective balance for doing forging.
+In order to do forging you need a public IP and set it up at nxt.myAddress config at conf/nxt-default.properties.

 All of the coin will be supplied to all first attempt buyer at https://bitcointalk.org/ and https://cryptocurrencytalk.com ,please stay tuned for more info by watching (press the watch button) top right at this github repo.